 Entering the 2019 campaign, 12 WNBA teams will look to win the title in October.
 Those teams are the Las Vegas Aces, Los Angeles Sparks, Washington Mystics, Atlanta Dream, Connecticut Sun, Phoenix Mercury, Seattle Storm, Minnesota Lynx, Chicago Sky, Dallas Wings, Indiana Fever and New York Liberty.

-While the Storm won it all last year, they're listed at 15.00 to repeat as the champs.
+While the Storm won it all in 2018, they're listed at 15.00 to repeat as the champs.
 Heading into the season, the team to beat appears to be the Las Vegas Aces.
 They are top chalk at Betway and Spin Palace - thought their line doubles at SportsInteraction.
 Buying in on the Aces?
 Jump on the rich line at SIA!

 Las Vegas star A'ja Wilson is coming off an incredible first season in the league, where her 20.7 points per game led to WNBA Rookie of the Year honors

 Also top favorites, the Los Angeles Sparks and Washington Mystics are both at 4.00 at Betway.
 This is much different than NBA betting odds, which has the Golden State Warriors as the top dogs and everyone else in the playoffs chasing them.
 Let's be real, the NBA Finals crown is the Warriors to lose.

 For the Aces, they are coming off a dissapointing season in 2018, where they finished 14-19.
 This was their fourth season in the WNBA and their first in Las Vegas after moving from San Antonio.
 However, despite missing the postseason last year, the team is hungry to take the next step.